joaquinOnSoft/joaquinonsoft.github.io/_posts/2024-10-14-ots-memory-configuration.md

 As multiple versions of **OpenText Output Transformation Server (OTS)** can be installed at any given time, you can use the `<OTS_home>\settings\startup.properties` file to control which version is used upon starting the application.
+This file also gives us the option to set the maximum and minumum heap memory used by OTS Designer or Engine.

-## Java Virtual Machine's -Xms and -Xmx parameters I
+## Java Virtual Machine's -Xms and -Xmx parameters

 The `-Xms` and `-Xmx` parameters are used to control the initial and maximum heap size allocated to the Java Virtual Machine (JVM).
 This is the amount of memory in bytes that will be used for